Strategic Marketing Planning Process

 Let’s use a private golf community as an example.

-To determine the brand for this new community, the following groups should be interviewed:
+Say you’re developing a marketing plan for an exclusive private gold community (very cool, right?).
+To determine the brand and subsequent marketing strategies for this new community, the following groups should be interviewed:

 - Realtors in the Area

 - Locals Who Live in the Surrounding Communities with Similar Amenities

 Each group would be given a tour of the new development, then asked the following questions: